Melothria scabra

-Melothria scabra, commonly known as the cucamelon, Mexican miniature watermelon, Mexican sour cucumber, Mexican sour gherkin, mouse melon, or pepquinos, is a species of flowering plant in the cucurbit family grown for its edible fruit.
+Melothria scabra, commonly known as the cucamelon, Mexican miniature watermelon, Mexican sour cucumber, Mexican sour gherkin, mouse melon, or pepquino, is a species of flowering plant in the cucurbit family grown for its edible fruit.
 Its native range spans Mexico to Venezuela.
 Fruits are about the size of grapes and taste like cucumbers with a tinge of sourness.
-It may have been eaten by indigenous peoples before European colonization of the Americas began.
+It may have been eaten by indigenous peoples before the European colonization of the Americas began.

 Description

 Melothria scabra is a vine similar in morphology to Melothria pendula.
 It has a climbing habit, and typically grows 2.5-3 m tall.
 It is fast growing: germination under favourable conditions takes approximately 10 days, with plants reaching maturity in approximately 60–75 days.
 It is a perennial species, but as it is not frost hardy it is often grown as an annual.
 Its leaves have three or five lobes, and are 3-7 cm in length and width.
 The leaf margin is undulate or dentate, the apex is caudate, and the leaf base is cordate.
 The leaf surface is scabrous; the upper surface is covered with small hairs called trichomes.
 Similar to some types of cucumber, these plants are monoecious, producing both male (staminate) and female (pistillate) flowers on the same plant.
 Flowers are small and yellow, and are approximately 4 mm in diameter.
 Unusually for the cucurbits, the female flowers appear before the male flowers.
 These plants can pollinate themselves, but the individual flowers are not self-fertile.
 Each plant can produce hundreds of fruits, which develop at the base of the female flowers (the ovaries are inferior).
 Fruits are olive-shaped, grow to 2.5-4 cm in length, and 1.5-2.5 cm in width, and are green with dark green stripes.
 In contrast to the fruits of most other wild species in the cucurbit family, the fruit of Melothria scabra has a sweet rather than bitter flesh.
 Plants are drought resistant and pest-resistant relative to other cucumbers.